 In certain cases, storm results must be removed from the statistical analysis through an optimization process.
 For historic storm events sampled using the Peak Over Threshold (POT) approach, storm events are typically selected from different locations throughout the study area.
 Because the study area often covers very large regions, storm events selected at one location might not be an event meeting the selection criteria at other locations.
 Therefore, resulting runup elevations from all storm events at a particular location might not follow the extreme distribution well.
-To remove the bias introduced by results from storms that do not neet the selection criteria one recommended approach is he Q-Q-ortimization as described in Neiby e al. and Nadal-Caraballo et al. In this approach, the 25- and 75-percent quantile-quantile line from the samples and fitted distribution with reduced samples are compared by continuously ignoring the lowest values.
-The one aligning the post with me 1: Jing felemines the best fit.
+To remove the bias introduced by results from storms that do not meet the selection criteria, one recommended approach is the Q-Q-optimization as described in Melby et al. (2012).
+In this approach, the 25- and 75-percent quantile-quantile line from the samples and fitted distribution with reduced samples are compared by continuously ignoring the lowest values.
+The one aligning the best with the 1:1 line determines the best fit.

-3.2 Transect Layout
+3.2.
+Transect Layout